guettli/programming-guidelines/README.rst

     @weekly . ~/.bashrc && find $TMPDIR -mindepth 1 -maxdepth 1 -mtime +1 -print0 | xargs -r0 rm -rf

 Do you spot the big risk?
-(Solution below)
+If TMPDIR is not set, then the `find` command will not fail.
+It will delete files in all sub directories!

 Portable Shell Scripts
 ......................